surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.15.0-b.4 =
+= 9.15.0-rc.1 =

 (2022/01/26) Added a new "Import Yoast SEO Block Attrs" option.
-Added detection of incorrectly setup post type archive pages.
+Added detection of incorrect post type archive pages (no ID and no slug).
+Fixed incorrect detection of blog archive page for a post object ID 0.

 = 9.14.2 =